 Like farmers, Bayer thinks in terms of generations.
 We have a responsibility to use the expertise of today’s leaders to help develop the minds and the interests of tomorrow’s leaders and help support young students’ interest in science, technology, engineering, and math (STEM).
 Our progress starts with programs that promote agricultural and science education.

 Ingenuity drives human progress.
 It sparks the breakthroughs needed to address the world’s biggest challenges, like using fewer natural resources to feed a hungry planet.
 New innovations are needed that take into account the day-to-day realities of farming, agricultural production, and food consumption.

 As the agricultural leaders of tomorrow, we believe that our young leaders need to be at the forefront of these efforts.
 And the Youth Ag Summit is their platform.

-In this immersive experience, students learn about chemistry and biology with practical and professionally prepared experiments and learning programs.
+Baylab is an immersive experience where students learn about chemistry and biology with practical and professionally prepared experiments and learning programs.
 Participants carry out various activities, from isolating the genetic matter from an onion to learning about the origin and diagnosis of hereditary diseases.
 And all are encouraged to put their scientific knowledge into practice, running complex experiments and analyzing the results.

 Jeff Schell Scholarship for Agriculture Science